AmbujKRai/revoltronx_prototype_smart_yoga_mat/README.md

 # Smart Yoga Mat

 ## Project Overview
-The Smart Yoga Mat is a Flutter-based mobile application that connects to and controls a smart yoga mat device via Bluetooth.
+The Smart Yoga Mat is a Flutter-based mobile application prototype that connects to and controls a smart yoga mat device via Bluetooth.
 The app provides features for yoga practice, meditation, and fitness tracking.

 ## Technologies Used